department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 ### Baseline Analysis
 - Semi-structured interviews - appropriate for generative research

-Establishing a qualitative baseline by asking questions with visuals/screen captures showing the existing site and new designs.
+Establishing a qualitative baseline by asking questions with visuals/screen captures showing focused parts of the existing site and new designs.

 ### Task Analysis